camille-cornet/Mind_the_gap/Thunnus_thynnus/README.md

 This folder contains the scripts used to analyse whole-genome sequencing data from 10 individuals belonging to two populations of _Thunnus thynnus_ sampled in the Gulf of Mexico and Mediterranean Sea (Sicily, Italy) for the Mind the Gap project.

-## Author
+## Authors

-Piergiorgio Massa, University of Bologna - BiGeA Dept., Italy Alessia Cariani, University of Bologna - BiGeA Dept., Italy
+- Piergiorgio Massa, University of Bologna - BiGeA Dept., Italy
+- Alessia Cariani, University of Bologna - BiGeA Dept., Italy

 ## Environment